tmrob2/nlp/README.md

     converts it to a pandas dataframe object.
 Limitations of the nltk.probability.ConditionFreqDist do not allow for extra analysis one might do with the data available.
     :param cfd: A conditional frequency Distribution is a dictionary of pairs i.e. genre : (word, count)
     :return: a pandas.DataFrame object with indexed to words with counts headed by their genre
     """
     df = pd.DataFrame()
     ls = set_of_words(cfd)
     # Could not think of a better way of getting around the double loop as we need to include
-    # all of the words from all lists i.e. A = [a,b,c] B = [a,d,e] then we can't serialise the two with
+    # all of the words from all lists i.e. A = [a,b,c] B = [a,d,e] then we
-    # with an index from one or the other it must be both.
+    # can't serialise the two with an index from one or the other it must be both.
     for k in cfd.keys():
         words = [w for w,c in cfd[k].items()]
         value = [cfd[k][w] if w in words else 0 for w in ls]